judycurie/judy/docs/projects/final-project.md

 Some Ideas of the Input Devices for OPTIshell:
 ![](../images/final-project/final8.png)

+**Key take aways:**

+ - if the xino-remote boards work correctly: 1 SLAVE with battery which can be attached wherever and 1 HOST reading data from SLAVE and connected to the computer which can read data or pass instructions, in the basic desing with xiao nRF52840 the 6DOF sensor and microphone are embedded, however having these 2 boards talking remotely, gives a lot of oportunities to make additional senses to the pavilion :)

 ##**Week 12** - PCB design
 Xino-remote with battery concepts:
 ![](../images/final-project/xino-remote7.png)

+**Key take aways:**

+ - only the smallest battery can be fitted into the pcb outline -> I ordered EEMB Lithium Polymer Batería 3.7V 250mAh 502030 [here](https://www.amazon.com.mx/gp/product/B08FD3V6TF/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1)
+ - maybe it would be worth considering pins vertical (to allow attachment from one side)
+ - it would be helpful to have a waterproof case (so it can be really attached to the outside structure)

 ##**Week 13** - PCB fabrication
 Setting up BLE communication between two nRFN5240.